libssh2/libssh2/docs/libssh2_poll_channel_read.md

 # RETURN VALUE

-Returns 1 when data is available and 0 otherwise.
+Returns 1 if data is available, 0 if not, or a negative libssh2 error code on error.